SbUserDB/SbUserDB.github.io/README.md

 # SbUserDB.github.io
 The most popular and credible database on SB players!
-Let
+Let's keep our community safe!